Clinical Trial VICCTHN1244

 1. Histologically or cytologically confirmed diagnosis of advanced solid tumor malignancy.
 Patients may have received prior crizotinib and/or second generation ALK TKIs.

 -For the expanded cohort portion of the study, patients must have NSCLC with ALK genomic alterations positive by FISH.

 2. Eastern Cooperative Group ECOG) Performance Status score of 0 or 1.

 3. Ability to swallow and retain oral medication.

 4. Adequate organ system function.

-5. Patients with treated asymptomatic CNS metastases are eligible.
-ALK positive patients with untreated asymptomatic CNS lesions may be allowed to enroll.
+5. Patients with treated or untreated asymptomatic CNS metastases may be allowed to enroll.

 6. Male patients willing to use adequate contraceptive measures.